triska/the-power-of-prolog/README.md

 formed the first chapter.

-You can run most of the examples with any popular Prolog system, such as GNU&nbsp;Prolog, SICStus&nbsp;Prolog, YAP and&nbsp;SWI.
+You can run most of the examples with any popular Prolog system, such as Scryer&nbsp;Prolog, GNU&nbsp;Prolog, SICStus&nbsp;Prolog, YAP and&nbsp;SWI.
 In some cases, slight modifications may be necessary to adjust for different libraries or small variations.
 See your Prolog system's manual, or ask on&nbsp;Stackoverflow and `comp.lang.prolog` for more information.

 See also the
 [Prolog&nbsp;chat](https://chat.stackexchange.com/rooms/74093/prolog).